ibisheng/onlyoffice-ibisheng/Readme.md

 ## Sdkjs

 JavaScript SDK which is a part of [ONLYOFFICE Document Server][2].
-Contains API for all the included components interaction.
+Contains API for all the included components client-side interaction.

 ## Project Information